sylhare/kanji/README.md

 ## Introduction

 The Japanese written system comes from the chinese one.
 So the japanese radicals or _"bushu"_ comes from the chinese Kangxi radical.
-With the years it has evolve a bit differently but they remain very similar.
+With the years it has evolved a bit differently, but they remain very similar.

 It gets a bit complicated because not all radicals are recognized by the ministry of education in japan (Or at least I have seen multiple interpretations, and extended radicals).